BibleTools

 The common, traditional explanation of Galatians 4:9-10 is that Paul is reprimanding the Galatians for returning to Old Testament observances that were a form of "bondage."
 Insisting that Paul taught that the Old Testament law was "done away" (Colossians 2:14), they conclude that Christians should not keep the days that God had commanded Israel to keep.
 In verse 10, Paul mentions observances of "days and months and seasons and years."
 Some contend that these observances refer to God's Sabbath and holy days commanded in the Old Testament.
 But this interpretation overlooks many foundational points.

 Galatia was not a city but a province in Asia Minor.
 The church membership was undoubtedly composed mainly of Gentiles, and the males were physically uncircumcised (Galatians 5:2; 6:12-13).
-In looking at Paul's initial dealings with these people, we find that they had a history of worshiping pagan deities.
+In looking at Paul's initial dealings with these people, we find that they had a history of worshipping pagan deities.
 In Lystra, a city in Galatia, God healed a crippled man through Paul (Acts 14:8-18).
 The people of the area were so astonished at this miracle that they supposed Barnabas and Paul, whom they called Zeus and Hermes (verse 12), to be pagan gods!
 They wanted to sacrifice to them, and would have, if the apostles had not stopped them (verses 13-18).
-This shows that the people in Galatia were generally superstitious and worshiped pagan deities.
+This shows that the people in Galatia were generally superstitious and worshipped pagan deities.

 The major theme of the Galatian epistle is to put them "back on the track" because someone had been teaching "a different gospel," a perversion of the gospel of Christ (Galatians 1:6-7).
 The Galatians had derailed on their understanding of how sinners are justified.
 False teachers in Galatia taught that one was justified by doing physical works of some kind.
 The majority of evidence indicates that the false teachers were teaching a blend of Judaism and Gnosticism.
 The philosophy of Gnosticism taught that everything physical was evil, and that people could attain a higher spiritual understanding through effort.
 It was the type of philosophy that its adherents thought could be used to enhance or improve anyone's religion.
 In Paul's letter to the Colossians, we read of this same philosophy having an influence on the church there.
 It was characterized by strict legalism, a "taste not, touch not" attitude, neglect of the body, worship of angels, and a false humility (Colossians 2:18-23).